 The festivals of Nagaland are mostly related to agriculture where people gather and celebrate the festivals with gaiety.
 All the people of the community enthusiastically participate in the festival and all the festivals of the state are celebrated with great fanfare.

 Important festivals of the state include Sekrenyi, Moatsu, Tokku Angoma, and Tulani.
-The Government of Nagaland has started organizing the Hornibal festival since 2000, which is held every year from 1 to 7 December.
-Hornbill festival here is named after the bird Hornibal, which is the state bird of this place.
+The Government of Nagaland started organizing the Hornibal festival in 2000, which is held every year from 1 to 7 December.
+The Hornbill festival here is named after the bird Hornibal, which is the state bird of this place.

 Hornbill festival is the best chance to view the wide assortment of Naga nourishment, painstaking work, tunes, moves, and traditions of Nagaland and, as the celebration is gone to by all the significant clans of Nagaland and society of Naga people.